Brad Will: Death

 Traveling under a tourist visa, Will arrived in Oaxaca in early October 2006 in order to document and film the teachers' strike.
 On October 27, he was videotaping near a barricade erected by pro-strike protesters when he was shot twice.
 In the last few minutes of the video; Will filmed before being shot, voices speaking in Spanish are heard demanding that filming be stopped and cameras be turned off.
 In the final seconds of the video a voice in Spanish reprimands Will for not having turned off the camera.
 In the middle of this statement a gunshot is heard, there is a scream, the camera pans down to the ground and the video ends.

 Will died while being carried from the area in search of medical help.
 Two others, Esteban Zurita López and teacher Emilio Alonso Fabián, were also killed.
 Several others were injured.
 26 protesters were ultimately murdered during this mobilization.
 A truth commission later classified his death as an "extrajudicial execution".

 During a news conference on October 29, 2006, Oaxaca mayor Manuel Martínez said that four men, all local public officials, were being detained in connection with the shooting.
+A participant in the teachers' strike was arrested in 2008 and accused of Will's murder; on appeal, he was cleared of the killing and released in 2010.
+In late May 2012, based on forensic evidence and witness interviews, a new suspect was arrested.